Why eSIM

 Plan data the way you plan flights and hotels

 Start with trip dates and a rough data budget.
 Maps and rides use more data than email.
-Video and social spikes use fast.
-If unsure, pick a middle tier and use Wi‑Fi for big downloads.
-You may not be able to upgrade mid-trip, so a little extra data beats running out on day four of seven.
+If unsure, pick a middle tier and use Wi-Fi for big downloads.
+A little extra data beats running out on day four of seven.

 Check phone compatibility early.
 Use our eSIM checker and your maker’s specs.
 If your phone is locked against travel eSIM, fix that before you leave.
 The airport is a bad place to learn you are blocked.

 Install before your flight when possible.
-Flight mode does not always work like active roaming for validity—read each plan’s start rules.
-Some start at first network use; others use calendar days.
+Read each plan’s start rules — some start at first network use; others use calendar days.
 Match rules to your trip so you do not waste days.

 Destination Sim is built to make this list simple: choose a plan, install once, travel with clear data, and talk to real people when tech fails.
-That is what we want you to tell friends who ask how you stayed online abroad without roaming shock.
+That is how you stay online abroad without roaming shock.